SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

    ![table name column](~/user-guide/images/tutorial_app_design_table_name_column.png)

-1. Repeat these steps for the *E-mail* and *Phone* columns, using different, appropriate icons.
+1. Repeat these steps for the *E-mail* and *Phone* columns, using different appropriate icons.

    Once you are finished, your final result should resemble this: